grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 - The data ingestion in OSCAR can be changed at any time, to decouple the file ingestion rate in dCache with data processing rate in OSCAR.
 - In this case, Nifi is deployed in the cluster node to keep the persistence.

 To facilitate the process of defining the dataflow in Nifi between dCache and OSCAR, a new client-side tool called [dCNiOS](https://github.com/grycap/dcnios) has been created.
-This provides a YAML-based definition of the endpoints and provides a command-line interface to facilitate the dataflow deployment and modification at runtime, as shown in the figure below:
+This solution provides a YAML-based definition of the endpoints and provides a command-line interface to facilitate the dataflow deployment and modification at runtime, as shown in the figure below:

 ![workflow](../../images/blog/post-dCNiOS/dCNiOS-workflow.png)